-I’ve personally been especially interested in her tales of Czech immigrants on the plains, works such as “Peter,” My Ántonia, or Neighbor Rosicky.
-Those characters remind me of my Czech roots, even though my forebears settled in Chicago, not Nebraska.
+I’ve personally been especially interested in her tales of Bohemian (think Czech) immigrants on the plains, works such as “Peter,” My Ántonia, or Neighbor Rosicky.
+Those characters remind me of my roots, even though my forebears settled in Chicago, not Nebraska.
 And in my Vera Van Slyke chronicles, there’s a recurring character named Eric “Rick” Bergson, who moves to Chicago from Nebraska and who seems to have stepped straight out of Cather’s novel about Swedish newcomers on the plains, O Pioneers!

 Did She Wet Her Toe in Occult Detection?

 While hunting for occult detectives, I read one of Cather’s early short stories.
 It’s called “The Affair at Grover Station” (1900).
 I had a very mixed reaction to it.
 First, I was delighted to find out that Cather not only dabbled in murder mystery — she also dabbled in occult detection!
 I had known the author only for her works of realism, but since discovering this story, I’ve learned that at least two of Cather’s other stories have a ghostly quality to them: “The Fear that Walks by Noonday” (1895) and “Consequences” (1915).
 She liked to tell a spooky story on occasion, it seems.